 Ji Oh, in contrast, is a son from a poor family of farmers, and he loves his mother (played by Na Moon Hee from Padam Padam) dearly.
 His dramas seem to touch people's hearts more, hence their success compared to the ones Joon Young is involved with making.
 What a difference a good mother can make!

 When the couple get back together their partnership seems good for both of them at first, and Joon Young becomes a happier person and starts to make warmer, livelier dramas.
 This change in her doesn't sit well with her controlling mother, who now has less power over her daughter since she is involved with a man she cares about and who cares about her.

-The couple move into the same apartment together and the sparks are flying, as is evident in the video below (not surprising that I consider Hyun Bin to be the best kisser in the Korean entertainment business - go take a look at his four minute kiss in the 2010 film Late Autumn!). :)
+The couple move into the same apartment together and the sparks are flying, as is evident in the video above (not surprising that I consider Hyun Bin to be the best kisser in the Korean entertainment business - go take a look at his four minute kiss in the 2010 film Late Autumn!).

 Ji Oh's pride is so deeply wounded by the harsh interfering treatment of Joon Young's mother that he decides to break up with Joon Young, even though he still loves her.
 Joon Young is deeply hurt and doesn't understand the reason for their break-up.
 Ji Oh is bothered by their differences in wealth, values and personality.
 Many problems arise between the couple which test their love for each other, including other people playing for their affections.

 Then Ji Oh suffers an eye complication which requires an operation.
 He has to cut back on his drama making schedule.
 This results in our couple coming back together, solidifying their love for one another, and after he is healed they end up combining their talents to make a good drama together.
 Finally some smart things are happening for them.